When Breathing Feels Impossible and No One Has Answers

 Step 1: Evaluation

-Your first appointment (typically 45 minutes) covers a thorough intake, review of your symptom history, and a functional assessment of your breathing and laryngeal function.
+Your first appointment covers a thorough intake, review of your symptom history, and a functional assessment of your breathing and laryngeal function.
 If VCD or EILO is confirmed, Heather will work with you to identify your specific triggers and set clear, personalized goals.

 perm_identity